+Post Nominal

-Post Nominal: Only students in ROTP or RETP who successfully complete the four interlocking pillars, which includes one of the following acceptable degrees: Bachelor of Arts, Bachelor of Arts (Honours), Bachelor of Science, Bachelor of Science (Honours), or Bachelor of Engineering, merit the "rmc" - post nominal.
+Only students in ROTP who successfully complete the four interlocking pillars, which includes one of the following acceptable degrees: Bachelor of Arts (Honours), Bachelor of Arts, Bachelor of Science (Honours), Bachelor of Science, or Bachelor of Engineering, merit the "rmc" - post nominal.
 Senate remains the approving authority for determining successful completion of the four pillars, and hence the awarding of the post nominal.